Shotokhan/adversary-emulation/README.md

 ### Usage
 After having done the proper setup for the VM and changed the configuration accordingly, you just have to use the ```docker-compose.yml``` file to build the framework and run it.
 Connect to port 8000 for the web interface and to port 7331 for the text user interface, which allows for commands and is self-documented (with "help" and "info" meta-commands).

-More details are provided in the next sections, and even more details, since this project is for a Master Thesis in Computer Engineering, are available in ```docs/thesis``` and ```docs/presentation```, which are in English :) .
+More details are provided in the next sections, and even more details, since this project is for a Master Thesis in Computer Engineering, are available in ```docs/thesis``` and ```docs/presentation```, which are in English.

 ## Introduction
 From [here](https://plextrac.com/what-is-adversary-emulation-adversary-simulation/): "adversary emulation is a type of red (or purple) team engagement that uses real-world threat intelligence to impersonate the actions and behaviors that your red team (or bad actors) would use in practice".